16 Fun Things To Do In Tyler, The Rose Capital Of America

 2. Caldwell Zoo: A Close Encounter with Wildlife

-Families with young children will particularly appreciate the Children’s Zoo, where little ones can interact with farm animals and enjoy hands-on exhibits.
-For the budding wildlife photographers or animal lovers in your group, Caldwell Zoo is an ideal spot to snap some close-up shots of rare species, from endangered African species to the native wildlife of Texas.
+Families with preschool-aged kids will appreciate the Children's Zoo, where little ones can see, touch, and play with the farm animals among the hands-on exhibits.
+Also, there are several areas where budding wildlife photographers and animal lovers can come to get some good shots of rare species from endangered African species to the native wildlife of Texas.

-One of the most unforgettable experiences at Caldwell Zoo is the Giraffe Feeding Platform.
-Here, you can stand eye-to-eye with these gentle giants and even hand-feed them.
-It's not every day you get to experience a giraffe's long, purple tongue snatching food right out of your hand!
+Introducing one of those magical moments at Caldwell Zoo: Giraffe Feeding Platform.
+Here, you can literally stand face to face with these giants and even offer them a hand-fed meal.
+It is not every day that you see a giraffe with its long, purple tongue snatch food right out of your hand!

 Insider Tip: If you’re looking to avoid the Texas heat, plan your visit during the cooler morning hours.
 Plus, the animals tend to be more active early in the day, making it a great time to catch them in action.